ntfy

 The ntfy integration uses access token authentication to access protected topics.
 When you provide your ntfy username and password, Home Assistant automatically generates and uses an access token for authentication.

-To set up topics for notifications, select the three dots
+To set up topics for notifications, select Add topic, then, if prompted, select the ntfy service you previously configured.

 Repeat these steps for each topic you want to add.